Bevy-Rust-GPU/example-workspace/README.md

 #### shader-builder

-Empty library crate used to invoke build.rs as its own build target.
+Empty library crate used to invoke `build.rs` independently of the bevy crate.
 Encapsulates the nightly build process needed for `rust-gpu`.

 Contains the `rust_toolchain` file needed by `rust-gpu`, and invokes `spirv-builder` via build.rs.